Skip to content

 Customized Treatment Plan: Built around your symptoms, lifestyle, and goals.

-In‑Office Therapy Sessions: Conducted under an optometrist’s supervision at our Reno eye care center.
+In‑Office Therapy Sessions: Conducted under an optometrist’s supervision at our Midtown Reno eye care center.

 At‑Home Support Exercises: To reinforce progress between visits.